 I work with – and love – traditional cooking equipment and methods.

 So when I was given a GoWISE USA Air Fryer (the Touch Screen 3.7-Quart 7-in-1), I was a bit skeptical.
-I hadn’t ever tried cooking in an air fryer before, but I was intrigued because I’d just heard, via the Huffington Post, that Air Frying was going to be one of the top cooking trends in 2018.
+I was however intrigued because I knew Air Frying was becoming a big cooking trend.

 How does the air fryer work?